-- 1. Which part of Opuntia is modified to form spines ? - 2.
-Name one plant in which leaf is pinnately compound. - 3.
-In mangroves, pneumatophores are the modified adventitious roots.
-How are these roots helpful to the plant ? - 4.
-Which part in Ginger and Onion are edible ? - 5.
-Why do various plants have different type of phyllotaxy ? - 6.
-State the main function of leaf tendril. - 7.
+- 4. In mangroves, pneumatophores are the modified adventitious roots.
+How are these roots helpful to the plant? - 5.
+Why do various plants have different type of phyllotaxy?

+- 6. State the main function of leaf tendril. - 7.
 Which plant family represent the following floral formula :

-$$\bigoplus \bigcup{+}^{\nearrow} \stackrel{\checkmark}{\mathsf{P}{3+3}}{\mathsf{A}{3+3}} \underline{\mathsf{G}}{(3)}$$
+$$\oplus \overset{\checkmark}{\underset{+}{0}} K{\scriptscriptstyle (5)} \overset{\frown}{C}{\scriptscriptstyle (5)} \overset{\frown}{A}{\scriptscriptstyle 5} \underline{G}{\scriptscriptstyle (2)}$$

 - 8. The endosperm is formed as a result of double fertilisation (triple fusion).
 What is its function ? - 9.
 Which type of venation do you observe in dicot leaf? - 10.
 In pea flower, the aestivation in corolla is known as vexillary.
 Give reason. - 11.
 What is the name given to the cotyledon in case of Monocots. - 12.
-Name the part modified for food storage in the following (a) carrot (b) Radish (c) Potato (d) Dahlia (e) Turmeric (f) Sweet potato
+Name the part modified for food storage in the following (a) carrot (b) Radish(c) Potato (d) Dahlia (e) Turmeric (f) Sweet potato

 - 13. Flower is a modified shoot Justify. - 14.
-Name the type of root of the following : - (a) Roots performing the function of photosynthesis. - (b) Roots come above the surface of the soil to absorb air. - (c) The pillar like roots developed from lateral branches for providing mechanical support. - (d) Roots coming out of the lower nodes of the stem and provide the support to the plant. - 15.
-Identify the type of tendrils found in the following plants- - (a) Cucumber (b) Pea (c) Grape vines (d) Water Melon - 16.
-Fill up the blank spaces (a), (b), (c) and (d) in the table given below :
+Name the type of root of the following : - (a) Roots performing the function of photosynthesis. - (b) Roots coming above the surface of the soil to absorb air. - (c) The pillar like roots developed from lateral branches for providing mechanical support. - (d) Roots coming out of the lower nodes of the stem to provide the support to the plant. - 15.
+Identify the type of tendrils found in the following plants-

+(a) Cucumber (b) Pea (c) Grape vines (d) Water Melon

+16. Fill up the blank spaces (a), (b), (c) and (d) in the table given below :

 Type of flower Position of calyx, corolla and respect of the ovary on thalamus Type of ovary

-Hypogynous (a) Superior
+Hypogynoius (a) Superior

 Perigynous On the rim of the thalamus (b)

 almost at the same level of ovary.

 (c) (d) Inferior

-- 17. Provide the scientific terms for the following : - (i) The leaf without a petiole (stalk). - (ii) The flat and expanded portion of a leaf. - (iii) Orderly arrangement of leaves on the node. - (iv) Lateral appendages on either side of the leaf. - 18.
-Differentiate between peduncle and Pedicel
+- 17. Provide the scientific terms for the following : - (i) The leaf without a petiole (stalk). - (ii) The flat and expanded portion of a leaf. - (iii) Orderly arrangement of leaves on the node. - (iv) Lateral appendages on either side of the leaf.

+18. Differentiate between peduncle and Pedicel